bejo-geshdo/learning-jenkins/README.md

 - [] Add monitoring, maybe cloudwatch?
 - [] Deploy the email project with this set up
 - [] Delete old version of the AMI when a new one is built
+- [] Multicloud deployment, Jenkins in AWS deploying to GCP